The Symmetric Convex Ordering: A Novel Partial Order for B-DMCs Ordering the Information Sets of Polar Codes: Exploration

-\begin{example} Let $W$ be a Z-channel with crossover probability $p\in[0, 1]$ and $V$ be a BSC with crossover probability $\epsilon\in[0, 0.5]$.
+\begin{example}\normalfont Let $W$ be a Z-channel with crossover probability $r\in[0, 1]$ and $V$ be a binary symmetric channel with crossover probability $p\in[0, 0.5]$.
+The channels are shown in Figure \ref{fig:z-channel} and Figure \ref{fig:b-s-channel}, respectively.
 In this example, we will answer the following three questions: \begin{enumerate} \item[($q1$)] Suppose $V$ is a stochastically degraded version of $W$.
-What is the best possible BSC which satisfies this condition? \item[($q2$)] Suppose instead that the channels satisfy the `symmetric convex ordering' $\lvert\Delta_{V}\rvert \prec_{icx} \lvert\Delta_{W}\rvert$.
-What is the best possible BSC which satisfies this condition? \item[($q3$)] Suppose we first symmetrize $W$ according to Definition \ref{def:symmetrization} to construct $W_s$.
+What is the best possible binary symmetric channel (with the smallest $p$) which satisfies this condition? \item[($q2$)] Suppose instead that the channels satisfy the symmetric convex ordering $\lvert\Delta_{V}\rvert \prec_{icx} \lvert\Delta_{W}\rvert$.
+What is the best possible binary symmetric channel which satisfies this condition? \item[($q3$)] Suppose we first symmetrize $W$ according to Definition \ref{def:symmetrization} to construct $W_s$.
 Suppose now $V$ is a stochastically degraded version of $W_s$.
-What is the best possible BSC which satisfies this condition? \end{enumerate} Then, we will compare the three BSCs to decide which ordering results in a better channel.
+What is the best possible binary symmetric channel which satisfies this condition? \end{enumerate} Then, we will compare the three binary symmetric channels to decide which ordering results in a better channel with a smaller crossover probability $p$, and thus leads to a polar code with a larger information subset over the Z-channel.
+Note that the information sets of the polar codes designed for each of the binary symmetric channels are all subsets of the information set of the capacity achieving polar code designed for the Z-channel.
+Thus, the polar code designed for the binary symmetric channel with a smaller crossover probability will achieve a larger rate over the Z-channel.
 Here are the answers.

-($a1$) \textit{Stochastic degradation: } Let us derive the range of possible values of $\epsilon$ in terms of $p$ under this assumption.
-For this purpose, we define the asymmetric binary channel $P$ degrading $W$ to $V$:
+($a1$) \textit{Stochastic degradation: } Let us derive the range of possible values of $p$ in terms of $r$ under this assumption.
+For this purpose, we define the asymmetric binary channel $P$ degrading $W$ to $V$ by

-First we note that $P(0|0) = 1-\epsilon$ and $P(0|1) = \epsilon$ are the only possibilities.
+First we note that $P(0|0) = 1-p$ and $P(0|1) = p$ are the only possibilities.
 Let $P(0|1) = \alpha$.
 Then, using \eqref{eq:deg_cond}, we get

 which implies

 Noting that the right hand side of \eqref{eq:ex_1} is increasing in $\alpha\in[0,1]$, we conclude that